 Last spring at a workshop, I came across a silk sultana hanging on a peg.
 I tried it on – and I wanted it.
-I didn’t NEED one, so of course I immediately went fabric shopping online, and eventually found a piece of suitable-enough silk shantung for just over USD $20 for the whole lot – just enough for a midnight purple silk Sultana.
+I didn’t NEED one, so of course I immediately went fabric shopping and found a piece of suitable-enough silk shantung – just enough of it for a midnight purple silk sultana.

 The Fitting and Proper Chintz Banyan